zarr-developers/governance/GOVERNANCE.md

 changes to the API, and thereby more easily carry on with their project related activities.
 Core developers appear as organization members on the Zarr [GitHub organization](https://github.com/orgs/zarr-developers/people).
-All core develoipes belong to the [@zarr-developers/core-devs](https://github.com/orgs/zarr-developers/teams/core-devs) GitHub team as well as one or more implementation-specific sub-teams.
+All core developers belong to the [@zarr-developers/core-devs](https://github.com/orgs/zarr-developers/teams/core-devs) GitHub team as well as one or more implementation-specific sub-teams.
 Core developers are expected to review code contributions while adhering to the [core developer guide](CORE_DEV_GUIDE.md).
 New core developers can be nominated by any existing core developer.
 For details on that process see our core developer guide.

 ## Implementation Council

+The Zarr steering council will invite Zarr implementations participate in the management of the Zarr specification.
+Implementations will be selected based on maturity of implementation as well as the activity of the developer community.
+Preference will be given to open source *and open process* implementations.
+Multiple implementations in a single programming language may be invited, or such implementations could choose to work together as a single community.

+The current list of implementations which are participating in this process are:

+ * TBD...

-The Core Developers of each implementation will nominate one representative to the Zarr implementation council.
+The Core developers of each implementation will select one representative to the Zarr implementation council.
+It is up to each implementation to determine its own process for selecting its representatives.

 This member will represent that implementation in decisions regarding the Zarr Specification and other Zarr-wide contexts which require input from implementations.

-It is up to each implementation to determine its own process for nominating its representative.
+An additional representation should also be selected to act as an alternate for when the primary representative is not reachable.

+Continued membership on the council is dependent on timely feedback and votes on relevant issues.
+The steering council also reserves the right to remove implementations from the council.

 ## Steering Council